7imeout/CSC231-AutoGrader/README.md

 Known Issues
 -------------
+* Default reference outputs provided in `/solutions` isn't necessarily correct for what your student outputs will be in the environment you are running this tool in.
+Using default reference outputs **will** cause mismatches due to different formating.
+> I **strongly recommend** that you generate your own reference outputs using your lab solution in the environment you'll be grading in.
+Feature to automatically generate reference output given the solution MATLAB files will be added soon ...

 * There's no feature to distinguish or separate students by class section.
- * You can work around this by having multiple instances (copies) of this tool in separate directories, one per section, if desired.
+> You can work around this by having multiple instances (copies) of this tool in separate directories, one per section, if desired.

 * Students with the same first and last name will appear as a single student, with the grading result of the submission that appeared later overwriting the earlier result.
- * You can work around this issue by manually renaming one of the student's directories to avoid same names.
+> You can work around this issue by manually renaming one of the student's directories to avoid same names.

 Questions, Concerns, and Comments?
 -------------